healeycodes/country-borders/README.md

 # country-borders

-A Saturday experiment with networked graphs using country land borders as a dataset.
+A fun experiment with networked graphs and country land borders.

 <br>